 In at least these two respects, then, it is the Addressee node, and not the Speaker node, that is the component of the pronoun crucial to the morphosyntax.
-We consider that these facts constitute robust evidence for a separate Addressee feature.
+We consider these facts to constitute robust evidence for a separate Addressee feature.